-When I was a church planter, I routinely said things like this:
+When I was a church planter and pastor, I routinely said things like this:

 - This is going to be a life-changing Sunday.

 - I’m more excited about this weekend than any other weekend ever.